wdk-docs/nx-dev/nx-dev/nx-dev/public/documentation/shared/configuration/projectjson.md

 }
 ```

-**Target Name**
+**目标名称**

-The name of the target `test` means that you can invoke it as follows: `nx test mylib` or `nx run mylib:test`.
+The name of the target `test` means that you can invoke it as follows: `nx test mylib` or `nx run mylib:test`
 The name
-isn't significant in any other way.
+isn't significant in any other way
 If you rename it to, for example, `mytest`, you will be able to run as
 follows: `nx mytest mylib` or `nx run mylib:mytest`.

-**Executor**
+---

-The `executor` property tells Nx what function to invoke when you run the target. `"@nrwl/jest:jest"` tells Nx to find
+The `executor` property tells Nx what function to invoke when you run the target
+`"@nrwl/jest:jest"` tells Nx to find
 the `@nrwl/jest` package, find the executor named `jest` and invoke it with the options.

 **Options**

-The `options` provides a map of values that will be passed to the executor.
+The `options` provides a map of values that will be passed to the executor
 The provided command line args will be
-merged into this map.
+merged into this map
 I.e., `nx test mylib --jestConfig=libs/mylib/another-jest.config.js` will pass the following to
 the executor:

 ```json